opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

 handwritten calculations of the sum payable for the strutting system found in the 2nd layer strutting layout plan which did not tally with the figures found in the Payment Claim.
 On 24 January 2013, the project quantity surveyor also informed the Plaintiff had made an “over claim” for the sums at Part D of the Payment Claim.

 47     At the hearing, the Defendant contended that there were sufficient particulars.
 However, it did not seek to defend the accuracy of the handwritten calculations provided by the Defendant.
 Instead, it was submitted that the court should not delve into the merits of the claim and that the Plaintiff should commence separate legal proceedings against the Defendant if it challenges the quantum of the claim.
-If the court were to find that the particulars were lacking, such insufficiency of particulars is not fatal to the claim based on the case of _Australian Timber Products Pte Ltd v A Pacific Construction & Development Pte Ltd_ [2013] SGHC 56 (“ _Australian Timber Products_ ”).
+If the court were to find that the particulars were lacking, such insufficiency of particulars is not fatal to the claim based on the case of _Australian Timber Products Pte Ltd v A Pacific Construction & Development Pte Ltd_ <span class="citation">[2013] SGHC 56</span> (“ _Australian Timber Products_ ”).

 48     In _Australian Timber Products_ , the court had to consider if a payment claim which did not comply with reg 5(2)(c)(iii) and (iv) would be rendered invalid.
 The payment claim in question did not contain any information about quantity and rate for the work done and there were no calculations provided in support of the claim.
 After considering the purpose of the Act which is to facilitate the smooth and prompt cash flow of contractors in the construction industry, the court held it was not the legislative purpose that a failure to provide those particulars would invalidate the payment claim.
 The relevant extracts of the judgment of Woo J are set out below: